YoavYakir/EngFinalProject/README.md

 # CPU/GPU Optimization and Analysis
-## This README.md is referring to the "new_version" folder.
 ## Overview

 This project focuses on enhancing the performance of Python programs using various techniques to optimize both **CPU** and **GPU** computations.
 The process involved experimenting with several methods and tools, testing different configurations (such as batch sizes and workers), and analyzing the results to draw meaningful conclusions.